Zelda Fitzgerald: Expatriation to Europe

 After arriving in Paris, the couple soon relocated to Antibes on the French Riviera.
 While Scott labored on drafts of The Great Gatsby, Zelda became infatuated with a French naval aviator, Edouard Jozan.
-The exact details of the supposed romance are unverifiable and contradictory, and Jozan himself claimed the Fitzgeralds invented the entire incident.
+The exact details of the supposed romance are unverifiable and contradictory, and Jozan himself claimed that the Fitzgeralds invented the entire incident.
 According to conflicting accounts, Zelda spent afternoons swimming at the beach and evenings dancing at the casinos with Jozan.
 After several weeks, she asked Scott for a divorce.
 Scott purportedly challenged Jozan to duel and locked Zelda in their villa until he could kill him.
 Before any fatal confrontation could occur, Jozan—who had no intention of marrying Zelda—fled the Riviera, and the Fitzgeralds never saw him again.
 Soon after, Zelda possibly overdosed on sleeping pills.

-On his part, Jozan dismissed the entire story as pure fabrication and claimed no romance with Zelda had ever occurred: "They both had a need of drama, they made it up and perhaps they were the victims of their own unsettled and a little unhealthy imagination."
+On his part, Jozan dismissed the entire story as pure fabrication and claimed that no romance with Zelda had ever occurred: "They both had a need of drama, they made it up and perhaps they were the victims of their own unsettled and a little unhealthy imagination."
 In later retellings, both Zelda and Scott embellished the story, and Zelda later falsely told Ernest Hemingway and his wife Hadley Richardson that the affair ended when Jozan committed suicide.
 In fact, Jozan had been transferred by the French military to Indochina.

 Regardless of whether any extramarital affair with Jozan occurred, the episode led to a breach of trust in their marriage, and Fitzgerald wrote in his notebook, "I knew something had happened that could never be repaired."
 The incident likely influenced Fitzgerald's writing of The Great Gatsby, and he drew upon many elements of his tempestuous relationship with Zelda, including the loss of certainty in her love.
 In August, he wrote to his friend Ludlow Fowler: "I feel old too, this summer ... the whole burden of this novel—the loss of those illusions that give such color to the world that you don't care whether things are true or false as long as they partake of the magical glory."

 Scott finalized The Great Gatsby in October 1924.
 The couple attempted to celebrate with travel to Rome and Capri, but both were unhappy and unhealthy.
 When he received the galleys for his novel, Scott fretted over the best title: Trimalchio in West Egg, just Trimalchio or Gatsby, Gold-hatted Gatsby, or The High-bouncing Lover.
 Disliking Fitzgerald's chosen title of Trimalchio in West Egg, editor Max Perkins persuaded him that the reference was too obscure and that people would be unable to pronounce it.
 After both Zelda and Perkins expressed their preference for The Great Gatsby, Fitzgerald agreed.
 It was also on this trip, while ill with colitis, that Zelda began painting artworks.